 For example, in a lithium battery, the lithium concentration in the cathode will go down over time because it will combine with the anode material.
 This chemical reaction is irreversible.
-However, as with any other type of battery, the storage conditions can make a significant difference.
-High humidity and temperatures can accelerate the chemical reactions that contribute to the deterioration of the battery.
+However, as with any other battery, the storage conditions can significantly change.
+High humidity and temperatures can accelerate the chemical reactions contributing to the battery’s deterioration.

 There are a few different parameters that you can use to figure out how long batteries last.
 There is run time, cycle life, and shelf life.
 The answer also depends on the specific type of battery that you are using.

-- Run time is how long a battery is going to last in a single usage.
+- Run time is how long a battery will last in a single usage.
 This will depend on the device since each device will consume a different amount of energy per unit of time (this parameter is referred to as a watt-hour).
-Also, devices sometimes consume more energy when they are older.
+Also, devices sometimes consume more power when they are older.
 This does not apply to a battery that is in storage.

-- The cycle life is how many complete charges and discharges can be done on a rechargeable battery before it is no longer working.
+- The cycle life is how many complete charges and discharges can be done on a rechargeable battery before it no longer works.
 Even though a battery is rechargeable, it will only have a finite number of cycles.

 The definition of shelf life differs somewhat for rechargeable batteries; in this case, the shelf life is how long the battery pack can go unused without losing its charge before you have to recharge it completely.

 The shelf life of a battery is affected by the temperature and humidity in the surroundings.
 Typically, the warmer and more humid the environment, the shorter the shelf life will be.
 Higher-quality batteries will have longer shelf lives as well.